-If you only sign up for a month, VyprVPN is pretty expensive at $12.95.
-However, sign up for longer and prices drop, and currently you can bag a three-year plan for just $1.66 a month, which is excellent value.
+If you only sign up for a month, VyprVPN has dropped in price since our last update and now offers a competitive rate of $6.47 per month.
+That includes one free month, effectively making it a low-cost two-month plan.
+However, sign up for longer and prices drop ever further, and currently you can bag a three-year plan for just $1.81 a month, which is excellent value.

 VyprVPN's strong suit is its commitment to privacy, and you'll be covered by seriously powerful encryption.
 VyprVPN also runs its own zero-knowledge DNS service, which avoids any third-party intervention at any stage.

-When using OpenVPN, VyprVPN's speeds are somewhat disappointing, but now WireGuard has been introduced, connections are far more competitive, averaging at around 160Mbps.
+When using OpenVPN, VyprVPN's speeds are somewhat disappointing, but now WireGuard has been introduced, connections are far more competitive, averaging at around 345Mbps in the UK, and maxing out at a mega 600Mbps in the US.
 We'd like to see OpenVPN improved, but at least now we have an option that's speedy.

 The desktop apps are strong, with plenty of options and useful server sorting tools like favorites and ping time.
-However, we noticed the kill switch didn't always act as expected, which isn't great.
+However, we noticed the kill switch didn't always act as expected, which is probably VyprVPN's biggest software issue.
 The mobile apps are more powerful that most, and are fairly similar to the desktop versions.
 There are also tons of supported platforms not seen elsewhere, like a number of niche routers and privacy-focused mobile and streaming devices.